AJ-Brown-InTech/helix-mac-config/README.md

 ### Step 4: Restart your Text Editor

 Restart your Helix text editor, and your development environment should be set up according to your personal preferences.

-Now, you should have a customized Helix text editor environment ready for your development needs.
-Feel free to make any additional adjustments or modifications based on your preferences.